mattbradburyuk/mushroom/README.md

  * Deploying and tracking contracts on ethereum
  * IDEA SDKs - Intellij and WebStorm

 I intent Mushroom to be useful for working with Smart Contracts but also useful where the user wants to be able to dig in and understand the processes under the hood.

-So I've tried to make mushroom as simple and self explanatory as possible:
+To this end, I've tried to make mushroom as simple and self explanatory as possible:

- * Modular structure, the directory structure pretty much explains what the each part does.
+ * Modular structure, the directory structure pretty much explains what the each part does
  * Well commented, I have tried to explain what each bit of code is doing
  * Descriptive function and variable names

-Any feedback will be greatfully received, you can raise an issue in the Github repo: https://github.com/mattbradburyuk/mushroom/issues
+Any feedback will be gratefully received, you can raise an issue on the Github repo: https://github.com/mattbradburyuk/mushroom/issues

 #Using Mushroom